10 Players Who Should Have Been Named Super Bowl MVP

 In Super Bowl III, Namath was the story, but Snell should have been the most valuable player.

-Manny Fernandez dominated Super Bowl VII.
+Manny Fernandez: Super Bowl VII

 The 1972 Miami Dolphins completed their perfect 17-0 season with a 14-7 win over the Washington Redskins in Super Bowl VII.
 The game was dominated by the Dolphins defense.
 The only points Miami allowed in the game came on kicker Garo Yepremian's attempted pass that was ruled a fumble and returned for a touchdown by Washington's Mike Bass.

 In a game dominated by defense, the voters selected a defensive player as MVP in Miami safety Jake Scott.
 Scott intercepted two passes, including one in the fourth quarter that helped keep Billy Kilmer and the Redskins offense from scoring.